 • You must have been a lawful permanent resident at the time of your enlistment or induction into the US armed forces.

-Automatic Citizenship for Children: Children born to US citizen parents (including adoptive parents) outside the United States may automatically acquire US citizenship.
+Automatic citizenship for children: A child born to US citizen parents (including adoptive parents) outside the United States may automatically become an American citizen.
+At least one parent must have been a U.S. citizen at the time of the child’s birth.
 Specific rules apply, and the child must meet certain conditions.

 Citizenship through employment, also known as employment-based naturalization, is a less common but viable path to becoming a US citizen.
 This route is generally available to foreign nationals who have worked in the United States under specific employment-based visas, such as H-1B for skilled workers or L-1 for intracompany transferees.
 Here’s how the process typically works: